Network Readiness Index 2025

 Our Story

-Initially launched in 2002 with the World Economic Forum, the NRI has been redesigned in 2019 by its founders and co-editors, Soumitra Dutta and Bruno Lanvin, now under the auspices of the Portulans Institute, to reflect how technology and people need to be integrated within an effective governance structure in order to have the right impact on our economy, society and the environment.
-The 2022 NRI is the fourth edition of this renewed methodological model and it is focused on the role of 'digital natives' in shaping the process of digital transformation.
-It ranks a total of 131 economies based on their performance across 58 variables.
+Initially launched in 2002 with the World Economic Forum, the NRI was redesigned in 2019 by its founders and co-editors, Soumitra Dutta and Bruno Lanvin.
+Now under the auspices of the Portulans Institute, the index reflects how technology and people need to be integrated within an effective governance structure in order to have the right impact on our economy, society and the environment.
+The 2025 NRI is the seventh edition of this renewed methodological model and focuses on how countries design, implement, and adapt policies in the face of rapid AI advancement.
+The 2025 report and website was produced with the support of the NRI Knowledge Partners AWS, CNI (Brazil).
+In 2025, Portulans Institute established a formal collaboration with the World Governments Summit to present the Index during the Summit in alignment with WGS standards and guidelines.